ObeyBeastJj23/NewTesseract-1/README.md

 ## NewTesseract Introduction
 -------------
 **NewTesseract is the advanced server software based on Tesseract, PocketMine-MP and Genisys! <br>
-Tesseract supports packet and event debug system (for plugin developers) <br>
+NewTesseract supports packet and event debug system (for plugin developers) <br>

 -------------